-Chipping Campden: A gem of a Cotswold town with an outstanding architectural heritage.
+Chipping Campden: a gem of a Cotswold town with an outstanding architectural heritage.
 Famous for its elegant long, winding High Street lined with beautifully-preserved historic buildings.
 Good choice of eateries and boutiques/shops.
 Nearby is Dover’s Hill (National Trust), a natural amphitheatre on a spur of the Cotswolds with magnificent views over the Vale of Evesham and the start of the Cotswold Way, a national trail running along the Cotswold escarpment, covering 102 miles from the market town of Chipping Campden to the historic city of Bath.

-Stow-on-the-Wold: a beautiful town high in the Cotswolds, with an impressive market square, medieval stocks, interesting St Edward’s Church and picturesque streets with independent shops, antique centres, inns and tearooms.
+Stow-on-the-Wold: a beautiful town set high in the Cotswolds, with an impressive market square, medieval stocks, interesting St Edward’s Church and picturesque streets with independent shops, antique centres, inns and tearooms.

 The Slaughters: Upper and Lower Slaughter are two unspoilt, pretty Cotswold villages on the River Eye.
 Interesting 19th century corn mill with working water wheel in Lower Slaughter.
 Footpath to Upper Slaughter.

 Bourton-on-the-Water: Described as the “Venice of the Cotswolds”, a charming and unique village which straddles the River Windrush, with low bridges and riverside paths.
 Plenty of shops, cafes and attractions (Birdland, Model Village, perfumery, model railway exhibition).